devGod1994/brickellpaymentgateway-plugin/README.txt

 * Fix: Bump tested WC version number to 8.1
 * Fix: Manually creating a payment link from wp-admin on subscriptions with empty transaction IDs could lead to errors on link generation
 * Fix: Problem with transaction fee from callbacks triggering an error when setting it on the order object.
-* Fix: Remove strict return type from WC_Pensopay_Paypal::apply_gateway_icons
+* Fix: Remove strict return type from WC_BrickellPay_Paypal::apply_gateway_icons
 * Feat: Added support for High Performance Order Storage / Custom Order Tables
 * Feat: Added template for meta-box-order.php
 * Feat: Added template for meta-box-subscription.php
 * Feat: Added support for Early Renewals modal
 * Fix: Added payment.quickpay.net as a whitelisted host to avoid problems with wp_safe_redirect when changing payment method in WCS 5.1.0 and above.
 * Fix: Adjust the link to payment methods documentation
-* Fix: WC_Pensopay::remove_renewal_meta_data wasn't removing subscription meta data from renewal orders properly.
+* Fix: WC_BrickellPay::remove_renewal_meta_data wasn't removing subscription meta data from renewal orders properly.
 * Fix: 'Create payment' now patches transactions in 'initial' state and creates new payments in case they have already been authorized.
 * Fix: 'Create payment' now ensures unique order numbers by adding a random string to the order number before sending it to the API.
 This fixes problems with duplicate order number errors from the API.
-* Dev: Refactor order logic in general which means we are deprecating the WC_Pensopay_Order object and its methods.
+* Dev: Refactor order logic in general which means we are deprecating the WC_BrickellPay_Order object and its methods.
 For better compatibility, and to avoid overhead, we are solely relying on the WC_Order object.
-* Dev: Introducing utility helper classes used to replace logic in the WC_Pensopay_Order object
+* Dev: Introducing utility helper classes used to replace logic in the WC_BrickellPay_Order object
 * Dev: Bump minimum required version of WooCommerce to 7.1.0
 * Dev: Bump minimum required version of WooCommerce Subscriptions to 5.0
 * Dev: Bump minimum required version of PHP to 7.4
 * Fix: Avoid requesting quickpay_fetch_private_key on all order / subscription related pages.
 * Fix: Add fees to basket items array
-* Fix: Refactor WC_Pensopay_Order::get_transaction_basket_params_line_helper
+* Fix: Refactor WC_BrickellPay_Order::get_transaction_basket_params_line_helper
 * Fix: Remove shipping[tracking_number] and shipping[tracking_url] by default as they were empty anyway and resulted in problems with Resurs payments
 * Fix: Vipps - adjust payment method to "vipps,vippspsp"
-* Dev: Introducing filter woocommerce_pensopaypay_transaction_params_basket_apply_fees
+* Dev: Introducing filter woocommerce_BrickellPaypay_transaction_params_basket_apply_fees
 * Fix: Rely on auto_capture_at instead of due_date for MPS payments
 * Fix: Enhance the way auto_capture_at is calculated.
-It now relies on the timezone used in WordPress but can be changed with the filter woocommerce_pensopaypay_mps_timezone
+It now relies on the timezone used in WordPress but can be changed with the filter woocommerce_BrickellPaypay_mps_timezone
 * Feat: MobilePay Subscriptions - setting added to control status transition when a payment agreement is cancelled outside WooCommerce.
-* Dev: add filter woocommerce_pensopaypay_mps_cancelled_from_status
+* Dev: add filter woocommerce_BrickellPaypay_mps_cancelled_from_status
-* Dev: add filter woocommerce_pensopaypay_mps_cancel_agreement_status_options
+* Dev: add filter woocommerce_BrickellPaypay_mps_cancel_agreement_status_options
 * Fix: Bump tested with WC version to 6.6
 * Fix: Bump tested with WP version to 6.0
 * Feat: Anyday - hide gateway if currency is not DKK and if cart total is not within 300 - 30.000